 2. Taste & Form

-The taste of matcha is naturally sweet with a slight vegetal or grassy overtone and a hint of astringent, which makes it pair very well with other flavours in baking or beverages.
+The taste of matcha is naturally sweet with a slight vegetal or grassy overtone and a hint of astringent, which makes it pair very well with other flavors in baking or beverages.

 (Photo via @beingglutenfree)

-Mate has the acquired taste, which is a slight astringent bitter flavour, caused by the high tannin content in the leaves.
-Also, the veins and stems are not removed from the plant, so mate typically has a strong woody flavour.
+Mate has the acquired taste, which is a slight astringent bitter flavor, caused by the high tannin content in the leaves.
+Also, the veins and stems are not removed from the plant, so mate typically has a strong woody flavor.
 To make the taste more palatable, sweetener is sometimes added.